nuxt/docs/en/api/nuxt.md

 })
 ```

+You can take a look at the [nuxt-express](https://github.com/nuxt/express) and [adonuxt](https://github.com/nuxt/adonuxt) starters to start quickly.

 ### Debug logs

 If you want to display nuxt.js logs, you can add to the top of your file: